The Golden Age of Television is Already Over

 But now look at what’s on tap in the near future.
 24, The A-Team, MacGyver, Twin Peaks, Xena, Full House and The X-Files reboots.
 Shows based on movies ranging from 12 Monkeys to Limitless to Taken.
 U.S. adaptations of British and Scandinavian shows.
 Countless super-hero and sci-fi adaptations and endless takes on the small town police procedural.
 In other words, television is starting to look a bit too much like film.
 Too many franchises, too many recycled ideas.

 It also seems that those still making original dramas are losing sight of what really makes a good show.
-After Watchmen was released in the 1980s, comic book creators got the idea that “mature” comics just meant a typical superhero serious, but with a hero who killed bad guys instead of just capturing them for the police.
-By the early 2000s, the industry had decided instead that a mature book meant one with rape scenes, rather than kill-crazed vigilantes, but the depth and moral ambiguity of Watchmen was still lost creators.
-Now we’re seeing something similar with post-Game of Thrones TV dramas now, where rape, torture, women in refrigerators, and the unexpected deaths of major characters are used as a stand-in for the depth and complexity of shows like Breaking Bad.
+After Watchmen was released in the 1980s, comic book creators got the idea that “mature” comics just meant a typical superhero series, but with a hero who killed bad guys instead of just capturing them for the police.
+By the early 2000s, the industry had decided instead that a mature book meant one with rape scenes, rather than kill-crazed vigilantes.
+But the depth and moral ambiguity of Watchmen was still lost on many creators.
+Now we’re seeing something similar with post-Game of Thrones TV dramas, where rape, torture, women in refrigerators, and the unexpected deaths of major characters are used as a stand-in for the depth and complexity of shows like Breaking Bad.

 It certainly doesn’t mean that there won’t be more good shows.
 There are still good movies after all.
 And as more and more networks commit to producing high-quality dramas, we may see even more high quality shows than ever.
 And many of these adaptations might be good—I’ve heard almost nothing but good things about Jessica Jones and The Man in the High Castle.
 But you can see where the priorities lie for the studios and the networks.
 The good old days are over.